istio/istio.io/content/en/docs/setup/install/virtual-machine/index.md

 ---
-title: Virtual Machine Installation [Experimental]
+title: Virtual Machine Installation
-description: Deploy Istio and connect a workload running within a virtual machine to it (experimental).
+description: Deploy Istio and connect a workload running within a virtual machine to it.
 weight: 40
 keywords:
 - kubernetes